HyperGAN/HyperGAN/README.md

 Generative Adversarial Networks(2) consist of (at least) two neural networks that learn together over many epochs.
 The discriminator learns the difference between real and fake data.
 The generator learns to create fake data.

-For a more depth introduction, see here [http://blog.aylien.com/introduction-generative-adversarial-networks-code-tensorflow/](http://blog.aylien.com/introduction-generative-adversarial-networks-code-tensorflow/)
+For a more in-depth introduction, see here [http://blog.aylien.com/introduction-generative-adversarial-networks-code-tensorflow/](http://blog.aylien.com/introduction-generative-adversarial-networks-code-tensorflow/)

 ## Papers